 The settings for the CARD algorithm to obtain the results were following: at the beginning of the algorithm 50 rows of the membership matrix were chosen randomly to be the centers of clusters.
-The time constant τ was set to 10, the decay constant n_0 was set to 0.0002.
-A cluster was discarded if its cardinality (N_i) was less than 22.0.
+The time constant $\tau$ was set to 10, the decay constant $n_0$ was set to 0.0002.
+A cluster was discarded if its cardinality ( $N_i$ ) was less than 22.0.

-When using URL similarity only, five clusters were generated.
-In the results obtained, cluster 0 is primarily referring to Dr. McGlinn's pages, cluster 12 is primarily referring to the CS pages and in some instances the cs200b web site, cluster 13 is referring to a combination of Dr. Wainer's 485 class, and Mr. Fong's cs311 and cs220 classes, cluster 25 is referring to a UNIX description page and cluster 34 is referring to primarily the cs220 pages.
-All of the clusters are valid clusters, in the sense that their intra-cluster similarity (D{wi}) is low and that inside the clusters the general URL access pattern is high.
+When using URL similarity only, five clusters were generated (see Table I).
+In the results obtained, cluster 0 is primarily referring to Dr. McGlinn's pages (a computer science professor at Southern Illinois University), cluster 12 is primarily referring to the CS pages and in some instances the cs200b web site, cluster 13 is referring to a combination of Dr. Wainer's cs485 class and Mr. Fong's cs311 and cs220 classes (Mr. Fong is a computer science instructor).